 - a.
 Exhibit Lists At the Issue Conference before trial, counsel should jointly prepare an exhibit list.
 Each exhibit should be listed by exhibit number.
 Do not use letters for exhibits.
 Each counsel should use a separate range of numbers, with plaintiff's exhibits to begin with Exhibit 1.
 (An exception may be made if the parties are carrying over unique exhibit numbers used at depositions.)
 Different parties should not use the same exhibit number, and duplicate exhibits should be avoided.
 The exhibit list should set forth each exhibit number along with a very brief description of the exhibit, including the date of the document or a notation that the document is undated.
 Each exhibit should consist of only one document, although multiple photographs or other related documents like bank statements may be marked as one exhibit as long as each page of the exhibit is separately numbered.
 Page numbers must be placed on all pages of multi-page exhibits.
 Copies of the exhibit list should be made for the Court, the clerk, the court reporter, and each counsel. - b.
 Exhibit Notebooks Exhibits should be placed in circular three-ring binders with tabbed dividers.
 Each tab should bear the corresponding exhibit number.
 A copy of the Exhibit List should be inserted in the binder before the first exhibit.
 The original exhibits should be given to the clerk at the time of trial, with exhibit tags.
-Another set of such binders, without exhibit tags, should be prepared for the court. - c.
+Another set of such binders, without exhibit tags, should be prepared for the court, unless counsel chooses to use a thumb drive or flash drive for the court's copy of the exhibits.
+The number of different thumb drives or flash drives containing exhibits should be kept to a minimum so that the court can insert all the necessary thumb drives or flash drives with all of the exhibits for the case. - c.
 Exhibit Tags Each original exhibit must have a green court-exhibit tag attached by counsel. - d.
 Special Exhibits If any party intends to use a video exhibit or videotaped deposition, the court should be advised at the earliest opportunity since the court's permission is required before videos, tape recordings, overhead projectors and the like may be used at trial.
 It is each party's responsibility to supply the necessary equipment and have it set up before trial or during a recess. - e.
 "Rebuttal" and "Impeachment" Exhibits The court takes a dim view of attempts to use exhibits that were not identified and marked before trial by characterizing such documents as rebuttal or impeachment exhibits.
 Such documents will not be admitted unless the court concludes they are truly for rebuttal or impeachment.
 Documents which a defendant uses to "rebut" the plaintiff's case are not rebuttal documents.
 Rather, rebuttal exhibits usually are those used by a plaintiff in response to the defendant's case in chief, but which were not expected to be part of the plaintiff's case in chief.